 For more than 100 years, the City of San Bernardino has been a major transportation link between the east and west coasts.
 With rail, freeway, two nearby International Airports and the Port of Los Angeles within an hour’s drive, San Bernardino is the link to national markets, Mexico, and the Pacific Rim.
 In 2015, a new Transit Center opened further connecting the City to more than ten cities in a two county area and provides access to transcontinental bus connections.

 The Metrolink commuter rail service, available at the Santa Fe train station, provides long distance transportation to commuters from the San Bernardino area to major centers of employment, such as downtown Los Angeles, and Orange County, within 90 minutes.
-Further enhancing commuter connectivity, a new light rail program is in development extending service through San Bernardino to Redlands, California.
+Further enhancing commuter connectivity, a new light rail program is in the works extending service through San Bernardino to Redlands, California.
 The two San Bernardino stops are strategically located in the civic center and hospitality corridors.
 Three stops are slated for the City of Redlands; ESRI, downtown Redlands and the University of Redlands.

 The City of San Bernardino has a labor force of 84,400 with 77,500 employed resulting in a 8.2 percent unemployment rate.
 For the past five years, the City has seen a steady 2 percent annual decrease in unemployment.
 Below is table showing the major employers within the city.